NathanLouth/Revolvi/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Contact

-For questions or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For questions or feedback, please reach out.